Mission Statement of the Department Diversity, Equity, and Inclusion (DEI) Committee

 Bias Incident Advisory Committee: How to report bias incidents

 Safe Campus: How to report violence or threats to the safety of yourself or others.
-NB: Faculty and TAs at UW must report to the authorities any reports or evidence of sexual violence they encounter; one way to do so is through Safe Campus.
+NB: Faculty and TAs at UW are encouraged to report to the authorities any reports or evidence of sexual violence they encounter (and are required to do so if the incident involves minors); one way to do so is through Safe Campus.

 Resolving conflicts